eyecatchup/SEOstats/README.md

 SEOstats is a powerful open source PHP library to request a bunch of SEO relevant metrics such as detailed backlink analyses, keyword and traffic statistics, website trends, page authority, the Google Pagerank, the Alexa Trafficrank and much more.

-SEOstats offers over 50 different methods and gathers data from Alexa, Google, SEMRush, Open-Site-Explorer (by SEOmoz), Sistrix, Facebook, Twitter & more.
+SEOstats offers over 50 different methods and gathers data from Alexa, Google, Moz (f.k.a.
+Seomoz), SEMRush, Open-Site-Explorer, Sistrix, Facebook, Twitter & more.

 ## Dependencies